Cheukting/rasa_workshop/README.md

         # sentiment score of the feedback, range form -1 to 1
         all_slots[slot+'_score'] = score
 ```

 and return the new values of the slots:

 ```python
 return [SlotSet(slot, value) for slot, value in all_slots.items()]
 ```
-Here we use the analyzer to get the classification fo the feedback and the score of it and stall them in the new slots.
-Note that we have use a event in Rasa called `SlotSet`, make sure we import it at the beginning:
+Here we use the analyzer to get the classification for the feedback, and its score, and store them in the new slots.
+To do so, we have to use a event in Rasa called `SlotSet`; let's import it at the beginning:

 ```python
 from rasa_sdk.events import SlotSet
 ```

-Now you can restart the action server and test the chatbot again (remember to retrain it as we have change the `domain.yml`) Make sure the chatbot works as before.
+Now you can restart the action server and test the chatbot again (remember to retrain it as we have changed the `domain.yml`).
+Make sure the chatbot works as before.

 We cannot see the difference in the Rasa shell as the slots are not shown anywhere in the conversation.
-In the next part, we will generate a report using a simple web framework.
+In the next part, we will generate a report using a web framework.

 ## Generate user report

 To display the information that we collected from the user, we have to generate a report.
-You can use any web framework of your choice but here we use a simple lightweight framework called [CherryPy](https://docs.cherrypy.org/en/latest/index.html)
+You can use any web framework of your choice but we'll use a lightweight framework called [CherryPy](https://docs.cherrypy.org/en/latest/index.html).

-#### Set up CherryPy server
+#### Set up CherryPy server 🍒
 Since we are not teaching web development here, we will just tell you how to set it up with CherryPy.
 First open a new directory and go there.
-In the terminal you can:
+In the terminal:

 ```
 mkdir report
 cd report